Skip to main content

 balance_uninvoicednumberRead-only This child account's current estimated invoice in US dollars.
 This is not your final invoice balance.
 Transfer charges are not included in the estimate.

 billing_sourcestringRead-only The source of service charges for this account, as determined by its relationship with Akamai.
-The API returns a value of external to describe a child account in a parent-child account environment. (example: external)
+The API returns a value of external to describe a child account in a parent-child account environment. (external) (example: external)

 capabilitiesarrayRead-only A list of the capabilities the child account supports.